valentin215/event-app-backend/README.md

 ## Issues

-- I had a small issue with postgres default password in database.yml when I wanted to dockerize the small.
+- I had a small issue with postgres default password in database.yml when I wanted to dockerize the app.
 The goal was to hide password and username inside a .env file.
 I ran into errors so I decided for the test to let them visible.